University & Community

 Family and Graduate Housing offers convenient and comfortable living environments for members of the UGA community, their partners, and dependent children.

-The University Health Center offers primary and specialty health care, prevention-focused services, and health knowledge to University students and their spouses.
-The Health Center currently accepts TriCare Standard.
+The University Health Center (UHC) offers primary and specialty health care, prevention-focused services, and health knowledge to University students and their spouses.
+Additionally, the UHC offers UGA student veterans heavily discounted rates at UHC’s specialty health clinics (e.g. dental, vision, PT etc.) through an initiative called the Healthy-Vet Program.
+UHC also accepts TriCare Standard.

 The Disability Resource Center seeks to ensure the University is a welcoming and accessible experience for all students, including veterans.